 Research and Professional Interests

-This research, plus my long-standing interest in conservation, led me to question how (or whether) such ecologically relevant information for an exploited species was incorporated into its management and reflected in governmental policy.
-What I have found over the years is that in many cases, the information is not properly transferred from scientists to policy makers and the general public.
-I have spent a number of years working to bridge this gap with respect to management of marine resources.
+My long-standing interest in conservation of these fishes led me to question how (or whether) ecologically relevant information informed management and policy.
 In this work, I have been fortunate enough to serve on a number of committees and councils whose charges involve conservation of marine resources, including the Gulf of Mexico Fishery Management Council, The National Marine Fisheries Service Ecosystem Management Advisory Panel, The Gulf of Mexico Fishery Management Council's Ecosystem Advisory Panel, The Tortugas 2000 Marine Reserve Working Group, the Marine Protected Areas Federal Advisory Committee, and the National Research Council.
+What I have found is a rapidly changing arena in which the best available science is trumped by sometimes uninformed opinion, leading to further declines in species whose populations might otherwise have been on the rise.

 1See our publications on these topics.